apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 > When $$k$$ is small, slim predicted value may be `null`.
 > `null` is replaced by `$mu`.

-Mean value is also one good choice to replace `null` element.
+mean value of item is also one good choice to replace `null` element.
 Next, we predict rating of user-movie pairs based on top-$$K$$ similar items.

 ```sql